JUA96/Joe-Portfolio/README.md

 # Joseph Arber

-👋
+## Greetings 👋
 Hi, I am Joe and Welcome to my GitHub Portfolio!
-I currently work as a Data Analyst for a DTC startup.
-I come from a political science background having completed my MSc in public policy analysis.
-Building on my training in computational social science methods including statistics and econometrics I have moved into the field of data science.
 The purpose of this portfolio is to showcase the range of different data driven projects and analyses I have undertaken over the past few years.

+## Background 🙋🏽‍♂️
+I currently work as a Data Analyst for a DTC e-commerce startup but I come from a political science background having completed my MSc at UCL, majoring in public policy analysis.
+On this gradute course there was a strong empahsis on using computational methods to extract insights and generate conclusiosns from large public datasets.
+In conducting this analysis I was introduced to R progamming and have been hooked ever since.
+Building on my training in computational social science I decided to move into the field of data science.

 ## Interests 🔭
 I am interested in innovative developments at the intersection of Data Science and Public Policy making.
 In particular, I am fascinated by the positive impact that open source colloboration and new technologies can have on our governance and policymaking processes.
 I truly believe that there is massive room for innovation in how our institutions function and make decisions.
 I often brings these thoughts and ideas together in my blog!
 Alongside this blog, I also contribute to a daily newsletter run by some politically engaged friends over at Polis Analysis.
 That can be found[here]https://www.polisanalysis.com/blog/polis-snapshots-what-is-polis-analysis-doing-to-address-the-problem-of-fake-news.